-

 A Few Key Water Quality Metrics

 pH - The measure of the water's relative acidity or alkalinity.
-A pH of 7 is neutral while higher numbers indicate acidity and lower alkalinity.
+A pH of 7 is neutral while higher numbers indicate alkalinity and lower acidity.

 Conductivity - A measure of how well the water conducts electricity.
 This gives an indication of ion concentration in the water sample.